 This is where you will have to really hike, climb and hold onto chains.

-I did and still decided to move forward (but not for long before turning back).
+Although I did read the sign, I still decided to move forward (but not for long before turning back).

-My personal takeaways from hiking most of Angels Landing:
+My personal takeaways from hiking Angels Landing (and why I turned back):

-I will say that going up there, I was ready to go and didn’t have any doubt I’d be able to do this hike, as I’ve seen so many pictures and how many people are there too, but as I started it, I began to feel dizzy, very uncomfortable and since the hike felt very uneven in places, it just facilitated these reactions.
+I will say that going up there (before reaching the warning sign), I was ready to go through it fully and didn’t have any doubt I’d be able to do this hike, as I’ve seen so many pictures and how many people are there too, but as I started it, I began to feel dizzy, very uncomfortable and since the hike felt very uneven in places, it just facilitated these reactions.

 The slope was steep and the drop was well over 1,000 feet high and going though this ordeal for another half a mile felt like it may be too much, not to mention the fact that where I stopped and reconsidered going was the easiest part of the half mile hike, it would have gotten a lot more danger, a lot worse and a lot steeper had I continued and weighing my risks and the sensation I was feeling, I decided not to go through with it.